 The pensions agencies will consider individual applications if you wish to apply individually.
 Applications should be made directly to the relevant pensions agency.

-If your employer does have direction status, but did not tell you at the start of your employment, you can apply retrospectively.
+If your employer does have direction status, but did not tell you at the start of your employment, you may be able to apply to join retrospectively.
 You will need to provide evidence of this - the BMA may be able to assist you in making a claim.

 Changes to your circumstances